JuliMillan/docker-course/README.md

 ## [Building images from Dockerfiles](course-content\02-dockerfiles)

+> *Remember*: `docker build` will create an image from a Dockerfile, and `docker run` will run a container from the specified image

 **Dockerfiles** indicate how to create an image and run a container and look something like the following:

 ```docker